Rank-uniform local law for Wigner matrices: Stochastic Eigenstate Equation and proof of Theorem

 where \(\rho_t(x)= \frac{1}{2(1+t)\pi}\sqrt{(4(1+t)^2-x^2)_+}\) is the semicircle law corresponding to \(W_t\).
 Note that \(|\gamma_i(t)-\gamma_i(s)|\lesssim |t-s|\) for any bulk index $i$ and for any \(t,s\ge 0\).

 The well known rigidity estimate (see e.g.~\cite[Theorem 7.6]{MR3068390} or~\cite{MR2871147}) asserts that

 for any (small) \(\xi>0\) and (large) \(D>0\).
-This was proven for any fixed $t$ e.g. in~\cite[Theorem 7.6]{MR3068390} or~\cite{MR2871147}, the extension to all $t$ follows by a grid argument together with the fact that ${\bm \lambda}(t)$ is stochastically $1/2$-H\"older in $t$.
+This was proven for any fixed $t$ e.g. in~\cite[Theorem 7.6]{MR3068390} or~\cite{MR2871147}, the extension to all $t$ follows by a grid argument together with the fact that ${\bm \lambda}(t)$ is stochastically $1/2$-H\"older in $t$, which follows by Weyl's inequality